 - Bicycles are not permitted, either walked, ridden or carried, on trails marked "No Bicycles."

-- Bicycles shall not be ridden at an unsafe speed, or greater than the posted speed limit.
+- Bicyclists should always ride within their abilities.
+Ride at a safe speed, no greater than the posted speed limit.
 Be aware of how you are perceived by other trail users.

 - Bells are required on bicycles on Park District trails.

-- Bicycles always yield to pedestrians.
+- Bicyclists always yield to hikers.
 Before passing, SLOW DOWN, ring bell and establish verbal contact.

 - When approaching equestrians, call out, ring bell and STOP, whether you are seen or not.
 Ask for instructions on how to pass safely.